FirebaseExtended/codelab-rules/index.lab.md

 ## Set up
 Duration: 04:00

-This is a blogging application.
-Here's a high level summary of the application functionality:
+You'll focus on the backend of a blogging application.
+Here's a high level summary of the app's functionality:

 **Draft blog posts:**
 * Users can create draft blog posts, which live in the `drafts` collection.